MicrosoftDocs/learn/learn-pr/azure/distribute-load-with-traffic-manager/includes/5-exercise-performance-routing.md

         --output table
     ```

-1. Create four new endpoints that can use the deployed four web apps.
+1. Create two new endpoints that that point to the public IP addresses of the virutal machines.

     ```azurecli
     WestId=$(az network public-ip show \